pronebird/wordtube/readme.txt

 1. Upload the files to wp-content/plugins/wordtube

-2. Go to the web page http://www.jeroenwijering.com/?item=JW_FLV_Media_Player and download the JW FLV Media Player 4.1 and unpack the conent
+2. Go to the web page http://www.longtailvideo.com and download the JW FLV Media Player 4.2 or higher and unpack the conent

 3. Upload the file player.swf and yt.swf to the wordtube folder